ArnaudBuchholz/reserve/README.md

 }
 ```

-* By default, it will look for a file named `reserve.json` in the current working directory.
+* By default, it will look for a file named `reserve.json` in the current working directory
 * A configuration file name can be specified using `--config <file name>`, for instance:

 ```json